khuechuong/culvert_inspection/README.md

 ```cpp
 roslaunch zed_nav.launch
 ```
-save it and post process it later
+save data and post-process it.